rowland007/smartkeg/README.md

 ﻿# SmartKeg

 ### Overview
 There are a bunch of "Smart Keg" projects out there.
-This one is my own implmentation of one tailored to fit my needs.
-In the references section you will find other projects that I used as a guideline to build this one.
+This one is my own implementation of one tailored to fit my needs.
+In the references section, you will find other projects that I used as a guideline to build this one.
 You can also find more detailed directions of the build at [Randar Labs][df1].

 This project aims to use an Arduino to manage the following:
 * Monitor temperature inside the kegerator